idaholab/malamute/doc/content/demonstration/electrothermal_contact_validation.md

 ### Sample Four

 For sample four, the die assembly shown in [sample_four] was used.
 Thermal and electric contact resistance was simulated on either contact surface with the stainless-steel electrodes, which had the geometry shown in [sps_schematic].
 The current source was turned on at t = 0, held for 10 minutes, and then turned off.
 The assembly was then allowed to cool back to ambient temperature (293 K) for another 20 minutes.
-The potential results are shown in [sample_four_potential] with the temperature results shown in [sample_four_temperature].
-Considering that sample four is the more geometrically “complicated” model under examination here, there are many horizontal surfaces nearby other vertical surfaces (and vice versa).
-As previously seen in both conducting and non-conducting powders, heat transfer from the surrounding domain is an important part of the SPS process, and some component of that is lost in this formulation.

 !media media/cincotti_validation_images/sample_four.png
     style=width:50%;margin-left:auto;margin-right:auto;
     id=sample_four
     caption=Sample four die assembly.

-!media media/cincotti_validation_images/sample_four_potential.pdf
+!media media/cincotti_validation_images/sample_four_potential.png
     style=width:50%;margin-left:auto;margin-right:auto;
     id=sample_four_potential
     caption=Electric potential results shown here.

-!media media/cincotti_validation_images/sample_four_temperature.pdf
+!media media/cincotti_validation_images/sample_four_temperature.png
     style=width:50%;margin-left:auto;margin-right:auto;
     id=sample_four_temperature
     caption=Temperature results displayed here.

+The potential results are shown in [sample_four_potential] with the temperature results shown in [sample_four_temperature].
+Considering that sample four is the more geometrically “complicated” model under examination here, there are many horizontal surfaces nearby other vertical surfaces (and vice versa).
+As previously seen in both conducting and non-conducting powders, heat transfer from the surrounding domain is an important part of the SPS process, and some component of that is lost in this formulation.

 Overall, results for both potential and temperature were in excellent agreement with the experimental data for potential.
 For the temperature prediction, the COMSOL and MALAMUTE models once again tracked well with each other, but both deviated within the die region (where the powder resides) and in the cool-down period.